Chee Hong Tat: Political career

 Chee resigned from the Singapore Administrative Service on 11 August 2015 to run for election in the 2015 general election as part of a five-member People's Action Party (PAP) team contesting in Bishan–Toa Payoh GRC after Wong Kan Seng, Hri Kumar and Zainudin Nordin stepped down from their respective wards and politics.
 Two years before that, he had been attending grassroots events in Bishan–Toa Payoh and Marine Parade GRCs.
 On 1 September 2015 (Nomination Day), Chee's fist-clenching and chest-thumping action in response to hecklers shocked a few observers and amused others.
 When he was asked about that, Chee replied, "I'm new to this, so there's much for me to learn.
 I'll certainly try to improve."
 On Polling Day, the PAP team won with 73.59% of the vote against the Singapore People's Party.
-Chee was elected Member of Parliament representing the Toa Payoh West–Balestier ward of Bishan–Toa Payoh GRC.
+Chee was elected Member of Parliament representing the Bishan–Toa Payoh GRC.

 On 1 October 2015, Chee was appointed Minister of State at the Ministries of Health and Communications and Information.

 Chee was promoted to Senior Minister of State on 1 May 2017 and served at the Ministries of Communications and Information and Health from May 2017 to April 2018.
 On 9 November 2017, he alleged in a Facebook post that Leon Perera, a Non-constituency Member of Parliament, had made false accusations about Mediacorp making partisan edits on the video of a parliamentary debate on Presidential Elections (Amendment) Bill in February 2017.
 In response, Perera refuted Chee's allegation and stated that his questions were about the ownership of the copyright to parliamentary video footage and why parliamentary video live feed cannot be made publicly available, as is the case in many other countries.
 Perera later apologised in Parliament.